 As with any loan, interest on your policy loan compounds over time.
 Unless you pay it, the interest is added to the loan balance, increasing the total amount owed.
 If the loan balance becomes too large, it could eventually exceed the cash value of your policy, thereby causing a policy lapse.
 That means you could lose your coverage and cash value.

-We had another client, Sakshi from Montreal, who used her Whole Life Insurance Policy to help her open a small business.
-She was quite confident that she could repay this loan in only a few months but didn’t realize how much interest would be added.
+We had another client, Sakshi from Montreal, who used her Whole Life Insurance Plan to help her open a small business.
+She was quite confident that she could repay this loan in only a few months, but didn’t realize how much interest would be added.
 Over time, the loan balance increased to an enormous amount until her policy was on the brink of collapsing.
-Fortunately, Sakshi contacted us in time, and we could find a solution for her.
+Fortunately, Sakshi contacted us in time, and we were able to find a solution for her.
 But her story tells a highly cautionary tale about the importance of fully understanding what a policy loan implies.

 Tax Implications